FOR IMMEDIATE RELEASE

 “It’s a transformative collection of poetry, truly Medicine for the Soul,” Busbee said, who has contributed poetry and prose to this collection and is Poetry Editor for Blue Hand Books.
 “I thought about the iron infused blood that flows thru our veins and how our bones, blood and skeletal systems house our history, our stories and our ancestors.”

 “Reading these poems I recognized how poetry affects all generations and how it bypasses our cautious minds and relates to us on an intimate soul level.
 Poetry is a vehicle that transports us from the outer world to the inner,” Busbee said.
-Twenty-eight poets from across Turtle Island contributed, including First Nations poet David Groulx (Anishinabe Elliott Lake), Assiniboine playwright William Yellow Robe, Ojibwe scholar Dr. Carol A. Hand who wrote an introduction, notable author-poet MariJo Moore (Cherokee), author Rez Chick (Dana Lone Hill) and many more.
+Twenty-seven poets from across Turtle Island contributed, including First Nations poet David Groulx (Anishinabe Elliott Lake), Assiniboine playwright William Yellow Robe, Ojibwe scholar Dr. Carol A. Hand who wrote an introduction, notable author-poet MariJo Moore (Cherokee), author Rez Chick (Dana Lone Hill) and many more.

 “These poets come to us from across Turtle Island.
 Some are very well-known, even famous, and many will be in the future,” Busbee said.
 “Their poetry offers exquisite interpretation of life and story, personal perceptions, and their views on issues of historical trauma, land-taking, loss of identity and culture, and child theft/adoption projects in the name of Manifest Destiny in North America.”